Bdouin/HooPow-React-Test/README.md

 <!-- PROJECT LOGO -->
 # **Assalamu Alaikum!**

-We, the HooPow family, are looking for new talents to help us in achieving what we believe is a lofty goal.
+The HooPow family is looking for new talents to help  in achieving what we believe is a lofty goal.

-As HooPow, we are aiming to provide a platform for the children to learn their values, have a comprehensive understanding of fundamental tenets of Islam, and to be able to enjoy in their halaal internet zones.
+As HooPow, we aim to provide a platform for children to learn their values, acquire a comprehensive understanding of the fundamental tenets of Islam, and  enjoy halaal internet time.

 In our platform, they share, they play, they learn, and they grow.